Elizabeth Ann Seton Print

 Archival Quality: All our prints are made using premium acid-free fine art paper in card thickness, and high quality Epson pigments (instead of dyes), rated by a third party to last 200+ years when not hung in direct sunlight.
 These prints are beautiful today and are time capsules of the faith for future generations.

-(C) Copyright Sue Kouma Johnson This image may not be reproduced in any form without express permission of the artist.
+(C) Copyright Sue Kouma Johnson This image may not be reproduced in any form without expressed permission of the artist.